 - Max pressure: 160psi/11bar

-As the smallest and lightest gauge here, the BMP-90 is the most pocket-friendly.
+The BMP-90 tyre pressure gauge is small, light and pocket-friendly.
 The push-on design is secure, and it doesn’t lose any air when pressed on or removed.
 Neither does it leak when in use.
-You can choose between psi, bar, kg/cm² and kPa, and it beeps to confirm a reading.

 It’s disappointing that there’s no pressure-release button for minor adjustments and the valve adaptor is removable, so there’s the potential to lose it.
 Also, without a swivel head, it’s awkward to use if you’re left-handed, it doesn’t feel that robust and its display isn’t backlit either.